ksachdeva/caf-playground/README.md

 mybinder.org may launch url [it may be different for you as they spawn containers dynamically] as https://hub.mybinder.org/user/ksachdeva-caf-playground-hm5n1se0/tree, you simply replace it with https://hub.mybinder.org/user/ksachdeva-caf-playground-hm5n1se0/lab.

+## Some Limitations and resolutions

+Jupyter notebooks are mostly written using `python` language however here we use `C++`.
+This is made possible by two projects - https://github.com/root-project/cling and https://github.com/QuantStack/xeus-cling.

+Support of running C++ is realtively new and so it is not as robust as that for python.

+There are few limitations that you should be aware of -

+One of the main one is -:

+* If a cell in the notebook defines a C++ function or class you can not execute it again.
+The compiler will complain say that symbol is already defined.
+It is logical from compilers perspective but inconvenient from users perspective !.

+If the notebook gives compilation errors I would recommend to always do `Restart the kernel`.

 ## Only viewing the notebooks

 Github natively supports viewing jupyter notebooks.
 Just click on the file however if you are interested in viewing using a better renderer then you can go to [https://nbviewer.jupyter.org/](https://nbviewer.jupyter.org/) and provide the path to this repository.

 ### Examples